prolic/awesomeness/README.md

 Now we have: `PHP Fatal error:  Uncaught Prooph\EventStore\Exception\WrongExpectedVersion: Append failed due to WrongExpectedVersion.
 Stream: sasastream, Expected version: -1, Current version: 1`

 8) There is also a second test-script regarding subscriptions, see `test-script-2.php`

+9) And there is a third test-script which starts an example subscription, see  `test-script-3.php`